 Moral of the story?
 Invest in a CRM or other segmentation.

 There’s a range of amplification techniques available to Australian businesses and we’ve already touched on a couple, but I’ll go over the main techniques in a bit more detail.

 Email direct marketing – Possibly the best form of amplification, EDMs let you deliver personalised content right to someone’s email address.
 While you will require an email list, most businesses do naturally collect these and, when managed properly, you can not only amplify your content but use it to drive current and potential customers through the sales process.
 Often quite a cheap strategy (comparatively), a well-designed email marketing campaign can deliver as much as 38 x ROI.

 Social media – As just discussed, social media is a great tool for content delivery, or amplification.
 While natural social sharing is all but dead thanks to new Facebook algorithms, paid advertising can still deliver very strong results.
 And, due to the branded nature of any social post, even if you don’t get clicks you’re spreading your brand image.
 As opposed to email marketing, social media amplification lets you deliver content to people who don’t know your brand, which is a fantastic lead capture strategy and well worth the investment.

-Third party platforms – Third party platforms often operate similar to Google Display Advert campaigns and, in fact, you can use that type of ad to amplify your content – though it can be pricey.
+Third party platforms – Often refereed to as outreach or native advertising, third party platforms often operate similar to Google Display Advert campaigns and, in fact, you can use that type of ad to amplify your content – though it can be pricey.
 Some of the platforms I have used include Outbrain and Medianet.
 Both are suited to different forms of content and operate slightly different.
 If you want to use one of these platforms or another third-party option, I highly recommend researching them in detail as they are not always as reliable as they promise.

 Additional content types and their value